 A beautiful building which previously served as the official residence of the Polish monarchs.
 It was reconstructed after World War II when it was almost completely destroyed by the Germans.
 Take the time to explore inside, which is truly jaw-dropping.
 Admission is free on Sundays and you should allow at least two hours to take it all in.

 On our second morning, we headed straight for Nowy Swiat, a picturesque street lined with cafes and restaurants.
 Strolling along this street, you’d be forgiven for thinking you’d been transported to Paris.
-We settled down for breakfast in one of the many cafes and enjoyed the morning sun while watching people go about their days.
+We settled down for breakfast in one of the many cafes and enjoyed the morning sun.
 Don’t miss Cheesecake Corner for some beautifully made cheesecakes and excellent coffee.

 Tomb of the Unknown Soldier